-A doctor will be able to advise fully and inform the DVLA on the level of a condition.
+A doctor will be able to advise you and inform the DVLA on the level of your condition.

-Many heart conditions do not involve informing the DVLA.
-This includes heart failure, heart valve disease and cases of non-debilitating arrhythmia.
+There are lots of heart conditions you don’t need to tell the DVLA about, such as heart failure, heart valve disease and cases of non-debilitating arrhythmia.

-Naturally a doctor can advise on a specific condition.
-In some cases a patient may be advised to stop driving for a period of between one week and six months during recovery.
+A doctor will advise you about your specific condition, but in some cases, you’ll be asked to stop driving for between one week and six months during recovery.

-Examples include not driving for one week after the successful implantation of a pacemaker or successful cardiac resynchronisation therapy (CRT).
+For example, not driving for one week after having a pacemaker fitted or successful cardiac resynchronisation therapy (CRT).

-Thanks to advanced technologies and vehicle adaptation it is possible to drive with permanent limb and spinal disabilities, including cases of amputation, cerebral palsy and severe arthritis.
+It's possible to drive with permanent limb and spinal disabilities, including amputation, cerebral palsy and severe arthritis.